GetDotaStats/stat-achievements/README.md

         "achievementID" : 2,
         "achievementValue" : 9001
     }
+    {
+        "achievementID" : 3,
+        "achievementValue" : 1
+    }
 ]
 ```
 In this example, it will have the following localization
 ```
-"ACHIEVEMENT_0_NAME"        "F in Chemistry" "ACHIEVEMENT_0_DESCRIPTION" "On day 1 of the Rat job, blow up the lab."
+"ACHIEVEMENT_1_NAME"        "F in Chemistry" "ACHIEVEMENT_1_DESCRIPTION" "On day 1 of the Rat job, blow up the lab."

-"ACHIEVEMENT_1_NAME"        "License to Kill" "ACHIEVEMENT_1_DESCRIPTION" "Kill 378 enemies using the Gruber Kurz handgun."
+"ACHIEVEMENT_2_NAME"        "License to Kill" "ACHIEVEMENT_2_DESCRIPTION" "Kill over 9000 enemies using the Gruber Kurz handgun."

+"ACHIEVEMENT_3_NAME"        "This is Dota2"
+"ACHIEVEMENT_3_DESCRIPTION" "Unlock the pit cut-scene."
 ```
 And each achievement will have two images:
-* `resource/flash3/images/achievements/0_on.png`
+* `resource/flash3/images/achievements/1_on.png`
-* `resource/flash3/images/achievements/0_off.png`
+* `resource/flash3/images/achievements/1_off.png`
-where 0 is the achievement ID
+where 1 is the achievement ID

 Each mod will have an achievement schema, that will define: